iusztinpaul/hands-on-llms/modules/streaming_pipeline/README.md

 `deploy the streaming pipeline to AWS [optional]`

 You can deploy the streaming pipeline to AWS in 2 ways:
-1. **running a Make command**: install & configure the [AWS CLI 2.11.22](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) as explained in the [Setup External Services](https://github.com/iusztinpaul/hands-on-llms/tree/main#2-setup-external-services) section
+1. **running Make commands**: install & configure your [AWS CLI 2.11.22](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) as explained in the [Setup External Services](https://github.com/iusztinpaul/hands-on-llms/tree/main#2-setup-external-services) section
-2. **using the GitHub Actions CI/CD pipeline**: only create an account, and generate a pair of credentials as explained in the [Setup External Services](https://github.com/iusztinpaul/hands-on-llms/tree/main#2-setup-external-services) section
+2. **using the GitHub Actions CI/CD pipeline**: only create an account and generate a pair of credentials as explained in the [Setup External Services](https://github.com/iusztinpaul/hands-on-llms/tree/main#2-setup-external-services) section

 # 3. Usage